Industry News

 Repurpose content into multiple formats

-Content recycling is not simply about republishing old content.
-It involves turning the same topic into several types of content adapted to different target audiences and different distribution channels.
-Content recycling means adapting the same idea to several formats.
+Content recycling is not just about republishing old content.
+It is about turning the same topic into several types of content tailored to different target audiences and different distribution channels.
+Content recycling means adapting the same idea into multiple formats.

-A white paper can become several blog posts, a video can be cut into clips for social media and a webinar can be turned into a newsletter.
-This repurposing makes it possible to reach several audiences without starting from scratch each time.
+A white paper can become several blog posts, a video can be cut into snippets for social media and a webinar can be turned into a newsletter.
+This adaptation makes it possible to reach several audiences without starting from scratch each time.

 Adapt the message to each channel